bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 - modular chunk and embedding systems,
 - and automation scripts for build and deployment.

-Although I was formally hired as an intern, the scope of my work aligned more with intermediate-level engineering responsibilities.
+While formally an intern, I undertook responsibilities typically associated with intermediate-level engineering roles.
 Part of this publication is to ensure that my contributions are visible and properly acknowledged.

 **License & Visibility**